Chr15w1986/Portfolio-1/README.md

 # TESTING

 * The site has been tested through multiple tests on each individual page.

+* `As a user, I want to easily understand the main purpose of the site`:
+    * Upon loading the home page, you will be greeted with a short paragraph about the sites context, "Lets get back to basics" followed by four Trials related images
+* `As a user, I want to be able to navigate the site with an easy to see and read navbar`:
+    * This was fulfilled with clear to read wording, only four links with an underline for the page currently viewing
+* `As a user, I want the site to be attractive`:
+    * Made sure the visual effects, links, wording and images are appealing to the eye with the use of different shades of the same colour with brighter images and text
+* `As a user, I want to be able to learn something new`:
+    * I included multiple images accompanied with text related to each style of the sport and the rules around the sport
+* `As a user, I want to see images and videos related to the subject`
+    * I included a `Gallery` section (the 3rd nav link from the left) which includes multiple varied images
+    * On the `Home` page, I included four small images that spread across the page, and two youtube videos at the bottom of the page
+    * As above, there are images accompanying each paragraph in the `Rules` page
 ## DEVICES
 * I have tested responsiveness and functionality on the following devices and browsers:
     * Android: